chiu1708/MyUtilities/README.md

 - [JS] - Foundation language of every features in this app

 ## Installation
+Just visit this link and use: [link](https://harmonious-alder-viscount.glitch.me/) Or if you want to customize:
 - Just download the code
 - Then run it in VsCode Live Server || deploy to any web hosting